Introduction to GRE Reading Comprehension

 Now I know that may seem tedious or difficulties to do these summaries and so on or to keep asking yourself all these questions but I promise you those are the steps you need to take to become a better reader and as I said, all of these passages are going to be the kind of content you’re going to see as graduate students in your dream university a few years from now so I cannot stress enough the importance of being able to handle this content.

 You won’t need any cues, you won’t need to write everything down, it’ll comes naturally to you at that point.
 You’ll have become a very good reader- that’s something that’s going to help you for your entire life not just for one exam.
+Take a look at the following comprehension passages with questions and answer them with the knowledge from this blog.

 GRE Reading Comprehension Practice Questions